Professional Denture Relines Brisbane

 What is the denture base and why is it important?

 The denture base is the part of the denture that sits against your gums.
-A proper fit ensures comfort, stability, and helps maintain good oral health.
+A proper fit ensures comfort, stability, and helps protect your gum tissue while maintaining good oral health.

 Should I use denture adhesive?